Tutte Polynomials for Directed Graphs: Introduction

 The paper is organized as follows.
-In Section~\ref{sec:defs-graphs}, we set up notation and definitions about digraphs.
-In Section~\ref{sec:basics}, we define the $B$-polynomial and relate it to the Potts polynomial and Tutte polynomial.
+In Section~\ref{sec:defs-graphs}, we set up our notation about digraphs.
+In Section~\ref{sec:basics}, we define the $B$-polynomial, and explore its most immediate properties.
+In particular we prove the relations stated in Theorem~\ref{thm:Bpoly-Tutte} between the $B$-polynomial and the Tutte polynomial.
+We also define two invariants $T^{(1)}_D(x,y)$ and $T^{(2)}_D(x,y)$ in terms of the specialization $B_D(q,y,1)$, and we explain their relations to the Tutte polynomial of graphs and the chromatic polynomial of mixed graphs.
 In Section~\ref{sec:recurrence}, we explore the consequences of recurrence relations for the $B$-polynomial.
 In Section~\ref{sec:expansions}, we give several expansions of the $B$-polynomial in terms of the oriented chromatic polynomials.
-In Section~\ref{sec:Ehrhart}, we use Ehrhart theory to give an interpretation of the $B$-polynomial at negative values of $q$.
-In Section~\ref{sec:Tutte-eval}, we investigate several evaluations of the $B$-polynomials.
+In Section~\ref{sec:Ehrhart}, we use Ehrhart theory to give an interpretation of the evaluations of the $B$-polynomial at negative values of $q$.
+We show that various generating functions of acyclic and totally cyclic ``modifications'' of $D$ can be obtained from the $B$-polynomial.
+We also prove that the $B$-polynomial of a planar digraph and its dual satisfy a partial symmetry relation.
+In Section~\ref{sec:Tutte-eval}, we interpret several evaluations of the invariants $T^{(1)}_D(x,y)$ and $T^{(2)}_D(x,y)$ in terms of orientations of mixed graphs.
 In Section~\ref{sec:quasisym}, we present a quasisymmetric function generalization of the $B$-polynomial, and use the theory of $P$-partitions to prove some new properties.
 In Section~\ref{sec:B-family}, we present a family of invariants generalizing the $B$-polynomial.
+We show that some of them are oriented matroid invariants.
 We conclude in Section~\ref{sec:conclusion} with a list of open problems.